tgvashworth/tgvashworth.github.io/_posts/2020-06-16-book-notes-little-book-of-beyond-budgeting.md

 - The budget is eventually agreed and locked-in for the year, then phased over quarters/months
 - This often includes targets or boundaries within which each department must stay, based on assumptions in the model

 _Apparently one company was able to spend 13 months putting together their annual budget.
-Not doubt the moron execs were still paid millions._
+Not doubt the execs were still paid millions._

 Budget control in this context means monitoring reality vs the plan: